 Document losses and “near misses” to enable analysis and projection of future losses.

 Acceptance of responsibility for a program, project, or property shall include authority and responsibility for control within the parameters of an overall contractual agreement/understanding.

+University divisions, colleges, programs and departments responsible for program management shall bear the financial burden associated with risk management losses, including, but not limited to, premiums, deductibles, claims and settlements.

 Risk Management shall coordinate and advise on risk management efforts for the University to preserve resources for the institutional mission.

-361.2 Risk Control

-The University has established the Injury and Illness Prevention Program (IIPP) to address control of risk in the work and academic environment.

 361.3 Risk Financing